brotSchimmelt/better_crawl_saul/README.md

 # Wikipedia and WikiNews Revision Crawler

-Code is based on the crawler in this [project](https://github.com/vipulraheja/iterater).
+The code is based on the web crawler used in this [project](https://github.com/vipulraheja/iterater).

 ## Dependencies